Don’t worry … I won’t ‘help’ you.

 I once heard ‘worry’ compared to rocking on a rocking chair … It gives us something to do, but doesn’t get us anywhere!

-Over 20 years ago, I attended a very powerful, experiential and memorable training course in California.
+In 1995, I attended a very powerful, experiential and memorable training course in California.
 The trainers never referred to any notes and attendees were not allowed to take any either.
 No photos or use of recording devices of any kind was allowed.
 Yet, many of the lessons I learned made such an impact, they are very much with me today and an integral part of my life, both personally and professionally.

 Here is one of those lessons and I hope you find it useful especially when working with children.
 I often say to my clients, “I won’t help you.”
 As you might imagine this is often received with some surprise.
 As a holistic health and life coach, they have come to me to improve some aspect of their health, wellness and well-being …